qaware/qaware-blog-source/content/posts/java-service-queues.md

 The log output doesn't indicate any issues, and there's nothing in the DEBUG or TRACING log levels either.

-Now, let's examine the server's hardware metrics: CPU, RAM, and Network:
+Now, let's examine the server's hardware metrics: CPU performance, memory usage, and network throughput:

 {{< img src="/images/java-service-queues/metrics.png" >}}